A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 In the Middle Ages the church ran the only hospitals.
 In them monks would care for the sick and poor as best they could.
 In the early 13th century a 'hospital' dedicated to St Thomas was built in Birmingham.

 In 1500 Birmingham was still a small market town with a population of about 1,500.
-It would seem tiny to us and even by the standards of the time it was a small market town.
+It would seem tiny to us and even by the standards of the time it was a little town.
 The Old Crown House was built in the 14th century.

 BIRMINGHAM IN THE 16th CENTURY AND 17th CENTURY